shashankbafna/cowin-vaccination-book-slot/README.md

       ![image](https://user-images.githubusercontent.com/54980800/120200314-d2c94280-c241-11eb-98d3-84ae76b6a23f.png)

    -  Goto Mobile telegram app:
-      -  Post the Subscribe message on telegram which you see on your computer screen.
+      -  Post the <Subscribe ID> message (displayed on your computer screen).
+Send this to telegram @CovinAutoBot (CovinAuto) user.
       -  After that it should ask for bot token message, which you have recieved from @BotFather bot
       <img src="https://user-images.githubusercontent.com/54980800/120446848-93b50180-c3a7-11eb-823e-2cd2d4d21249.png" align="left" width="300px"/>
       Check this screenshot for further clarification.